Meet the Speakers

 Dr. Gordon Giesbrecht

 Gordon Giesbrecht, Ph.D. is a retired professor emeritus at the University of Manitoba where he studied human responses to exercise/work in extreme environments from 1991-2024.
 Gordon has 120+ refereed publications on thermal stress in humans and vehicle submersion fatalities and survival.
-He has helped create educational programs for drowning prevention and treatment, such as Cold Water Boot Camp; Baby It’s Cold Outside; and written protocols used by Emergency Response Operators around the world. umanitoba.ca
+He has helped create educational programs for drowning prevention and treatment, such as Cold Water Boot Camp, Baby It’s Cold Outside, and written protocols used by emergency response operators around the world. umanitoba.ca

 Chief | Boating Safety Division at U.S. Coast Guard Headquarters